3D permutations and triangle solitaire: Introduction

-In \cite{BoMo22}, Bonichon and Morel considered $3$-permutations avoiding small patterns and enumerated the first terms of these classes.
-It turned out that several of those sequences matched existing sequences in the OEIS\footnote{such as $Av(\ddincr)$ matching the number of intervals of the weak Bruhat order, for which they were able to provide a bijection}.
-In particular, the sets of triangle bases of size $n$ and $\A$ have the same cardinalities up to $n=8$, and they conjectured that these two sets are in bijection.
+In \cite{BoMo22}, Bonichon and Morel listed classes of higher dimensional permutations avoiding small patterns and computed the first terms of the enumeration sequences these classes.
+It turned out that several of those sequences match existing sequences in the OEIS.
+For some, such as $Av(\ddincr)$ that matches the number of intervals in the weak Bruhat order, they were able to provide a bijection, but most were only conjectures.
+Some of these conjectures suggest that bijections for classes of pattern avoiding permutations could generalize to higher dimensions.
+One of these conjectures was recently proven by Bonichon, Muller and Tanasa \cite{dBaxterBMT25}, who built a bijection between $d$-Baxter permutations, which generalize Baxter permutations to higher dimensions, and high dimension floorplans.
+Other conjectures make links between higher dimensional pattern avoiding permutations and objects that are not known to be related to them.
+Of interest to us, Bonichon and Morel observed that the sets of triangle bases of size $n$ and $\A$ have the same cardinalities up to $n=8$, and they conjectured that these two sets are in bijection.
 Our main result is to prove their conjecture:

 \begin{thm} There is an explicit bijection between $3$-permutations of size $n$ avoiding patterns $\ddincr$ and $\pat$ and triangle bases of size $n$. \end{thm}